Keeping youth inspired to learn in Saint John, New Brunswick

 “The TELUS Friendly Future Foundation enables our club to create programs we see a need for in the communities we serve.
 The funding from TELUS has helped us offer academic support to students in Saint John, it has also aided us in starting brand new programming in Belleisle, a rural community who lacks programs that offer enrichment for their youth.”
 Said Executive Director, Amy Shanks.

 Falling behind in their education is one of the highest risk factors for youth facing poverty.
-Through our grant, the Boys and Girls Club of Saint John is able to continue offering programs that keep youth motivated and engaged.
+Through our grant, BGC of Saint John is able to continue offering programs that keep youth motivated and engaged.